-The default value of kbath is set to 10 mM, consistent with the composition of seawater [Frankenhaeuser, 1956 #307].
+The default value of kbath is set to 10 mM, consistent with the composition of seawater (Frankenhaeuser and Hodgkin 1956).
 Since kbath is GLOBAL, a single hoc statement can change this to a new value that will affect all occurrences of the kext mechanism, e.g. kbath\kext = 8 would change it to 8 mM everywhere.

 Ionic concentration is a STATE of a mechanism only if that mechanism calculates the concentration in a DERIVATIVE or KINETIC block.
-This model computes ko, the potassium concentration in the F-H space, according to the dynamics specified by an ordinary differential equation.
+This model computes ko, the potassium concentration in the F-H space, according to the dynamics specified by an ODE.